Article updated: December 26, 2022

 Security Assertion Markup Language (SAML) is an open standard data format for exchanging authentication and authorization data between a user directory (identity provider) and client application (service provider).
 SAML 2.0 enables web-based authentication and authorization, including SSO.

 Configure a SAML authentication service

-Hootsuite customer success managers and professional services consultants configure Hootsuite accounts with SSO.
+Hootsuite customer account managers and professional services consultants configure Hootsuite accounts with SSO.
 We use the SAML identity provider parameters provided by your system administration team.

-- Your users must create Hootsuite user accounts so that a customer success manager can enable SSO for them.
+- Your users must create Hootsuite user accounts so that a customer account manager can enable SSO for them.

 - Your SAML service must be able to retrieve an email address for each user who signs into it.
 This must be the same address as the one used for the Hootsuite account.